 Rule 7.7 allows cav retreats to ignore enemy ZOC.
 It would make sense that cavalry retreating after combat (7.6) should be able to as well.

 Confederate supply sources (16.1) are Richmond, Manchester, and Petersburg, even if surrounded by entrenched Union units.
 A suggested house rule is to require these locations to have a clear rail line connection to either the west or south map edge to qualify as supply sources.

 Race for Richmond?
-The 15-hex primary supply range may inhibit the Union player from trying an early-game dash for Richmond.
+The 15-hex primary supply range will inhibit the Union player from trying an early-game dash for Richmond.
 Units at 16 or more hexes become disorganized and must roll for attrition.
 Disorganized units may not receive reinforcements.
-Union supply depots cannot move further south until the beginning of Turn 4 (in the Admin Cycle).
+Union supply depots cannot move further south until the beginning of Turn 4 (Admin Cycle).
 Still there are some who believe that this plan is a winner.

-It is essential for the Union to destroy the Virginia Central RR (6 victory points) at some point.
+It is essential for the Union to destroy the Virginia Central RR at some point for 6 victory points.
 It may seem a good object for the first three game-turns, while Union RR stations can act as supply sources without requiring a garrison.
-It requires a 4-strength, organized, unit to spend an entire turn in one hex - either a detached infantry division, or Sheridan's built-up cavalry corps.
+RR destruction requires a 4-strength, organized, unit to spend an entire turn in situ - either a detached infantry division, or Sheridan's built-up cavalry corps.
 Further south there are only a few Virginia Central RR hexes north of Hanover Junction within Primary supply range of a Rappahannock supply base.

 There are three railroad lines near Petersburg that, if destroyed, provide Union VP's.